openmoh/openmohaa/docs/getting_started_running.md

 - On a multi-user system, each user will have their own configuration file
 - It doesn't overwrite the existing MOHAA configuration in the MOHAA installation directory.

 The location of user-writable data can be changed manually by setting the `fs_homepath` variable in the command-line argument.
+This is useful when running a dedicated server that can only use the game directory to store/read data.
 The value can be a relative path (relative to the current working directory) or an absolute path.
+Example:
+- `+set fs_homepath Z:\openmohaa_data` data will be written inside the fully qualified path `Z:\openmohaa_data`
+- `+set fs_homepath homedata` will use the subfolder `homedata` in the process current working directory to write data (will be created automatically)
+- `+set fs_homepath .` not recommended, will write data inside the process current working directory

+The game directory is intended to be read-only, which is the reason why the home path exists.
+This prevents existing files in the game directory from being accidentally overwritten.

 Note that the configuration file isn't created nor written automatically on a dedicated server (**omohaaded**).